Bicycles

 Sign indicating a one-way street that cyclists are not required to follow

-On a bicycle route
+On a bike route

 On bicycle routes, some rules change to facilitate cycling and to protect cyclists.
 For more information, visit the Bicycle route rules page.